Prepare for the Super Guarantee Rate Increase

 When to pay employee Superannuation Guarantee

 It's important to understand your obligations regarding SG contributions for your employees.
-Regardless of their salary, if they meet the eligibility criteria, you are required to make quarterly SG contributions to their super fund.
-These contributions are calculated based on their ordinary time earnings, which are outlined in the section below.
+Regardless of their salary, if they meet the eligibility criteria, you are required to make quarterly SG contributions to their super account.
+These contributions are calculated based on their ordinary hours, which are outlined in the section below.

 It's crucial to note that all types of employees — whether full-time, part-time, or casual employees — are eligible to receive SG payments from you.
 However, it's worth noting that if you employ individuals under the age of 18 or those classified as private or domestic workers, such as nannies, they must work more than 30 hours per week to qualify for SG payments.

-To prevent incurring the super guarantee charge (SGC), ensure that payments reach the employee's fund on or before the quarterly due date.
+To prevent incurring the super guarantee charge (SGC), ensure that employer contributions reach the employee's superannuation account on or before the quarterly due date.
 Quarterly payment due dates recur regularly throughout the year:

 Maximum super contribution base

-From 1 July 2024 the maximum super contribution base will increase to $65,070.
-If any individual employee's earnings base exceeds this limit for the quarter, you are not required to pay super guarantee contributions on their earnings above $65,070.
+From 1 July 2025 the maximum super contribution base (essentially the maximum income eligible for SG) will decrease to $62,500.
+If any individual employee's earnings base exceeds this maximum limit for the quarter, you are not required to pay super guarantee contributions on their earnings above $62,500.

 Paying super to contractors

 When it comes to employee vs contractor, there are criteria surrounding SG payments for contractors.
-If you hire contractors, you may need to pay super to their super fund at the applicable SG rate.
-This applies particularly to contractors whose contracts primarily involve their personal labor and who are required to perform the work personally — If the employer contracts a company, trust, or partnership rather than an individual for the labor, the contractor is typically not eligible for SG payments.
+If you hire contractors, you may need to pay SG to their super fund at the applicable SG rate.
+This applies particularly to contractors whose contracts primarily involve their personal labour and who are required to perform the work personally — If the employer contracts a company, trust, or partnership rather than an individual for the labour, the contractor is typically not eligible for SG payments.

 We can help